Prior-free Collusion-proof Dynamic Mechanisms: Abstract

 \section{Abstract}

-For a general class of dynamic stochastic multi-player problems, \cite*{CLRT} proposed prior-dependent mechanisms.
-The Guaranteed Utility Mechanism with transfers (TU-GUM) implements efficiency in a Guaranteed Utility Equilibrium (GUE).
-Its transfer-free variant (NTU-GUM) implements approximate efficiency in $\eps$-GUE.
-In this paper, we define prior-free versions of both TU-GUM and NTU-GUM.
-As a special case, we believe that the new prior-free NTU-GUM implements a 1.283-approximation to Pareto efficiency for the repeated single good allocation problem in~\cite*{FBT24}.
+For a general class of dynamic stochastic multi-player problems, \cite*{CLRT} proposed prior-dependent efficient collusion-proof mechanisms.
+The present paper proves prior-free lifting theorems, at the price of lower guaranteed utility levels that depend on the set of possible initial type profiles.
+As a special case, we implement a \(0.872\)-approximately utility-maximizing prior-free collusion-proof mechanism for the Markovian repeated single-good allocation problem studied by \cite*{FBT24}.